Robert Maynard Hutchins: Educational theory

 Throughout his career, Hutchins was a fierce proponent of using those select books that have gained a reputation of being great books as an educational tool.
 In his interview in 1970 titled, "Don't Just Do Something", Hutchins explained, "...the Great Books [are] the most promising avenue to liberal education if only because they are teacher-proof."
-Illustrating his dedication to the Great Books, Hutchins served as Editor In Chief of Great Books of the Western World and Gateway to the Great Books.
-Additionally, he served as coeditor of The Great Ideas Today, Chairman of the Board of Editors of Encyclopædia Britannica from 1943 to 1974, and also published extensively under his own name.
+Illustrating his dedication to the Great Books, Hutchins served as editor in chief of Great Books of the Western World and Gateway to the Great Books.
+He served as coeditor of The Great Ideas Today, and as chairman of the board of editors of Encyclopædia Britannica from 1943 to 1974.
+He also published extensively under his own name.

 According to Hutchins in The University of Utopia, "The object of the educational system, taken as a whole, is not to produce hands for industry or to teach the young how to make a living.
 It is to produce responsible citizens".
 In The University of Utopia, Hutchins describes a country that has evolved to become the perfect society, Utopia, as well as their educational system, which has the well-defined purpose of "promot[ing] the intellectual development of the people".
 Hutchins also explores some of the improper directions educational institutions have taken in the United States.
 He argues that education is becoming nothing more than a trade school, and a poor trade school at that.
 Hutchins discusses the relationship between a foundry and the local college in a particular town in California.
 This college offers courses on doing foundry work, which instruct students to become workers at the foundry.
 In this way, the college is satisfying the need of the community for foundry workers rather than the intellectual needs of the individual.
 Further, Hutchins asserts that the foundry students actually receive poor training since educators do not have the practical experience of working in the foundry.
 Hutchins believes the students would receive a much more efficient and thorough education on working in a foundry by actually working in that foundry.
 He claims Universities should instead teach intellectual content, specifically the intellectual content related to the occupation, but that the occupation itself should take responsibility for training its employees.
 Hutchins also warns that education has shifted its focus from being educational to custodial.
 He charges that many schools have become no more than baby-sitting services for adolescents, protecting them from the tumultuous world of youth.
 He cites courses in home economics and driver's education as focusing on meeting a societal need rather than an educational goal.
 Hutchins also berates education for the path it has taken regarding specialization.
 According to Hutchins in his essay, "The Idea of a College," the specialization of American education has robbed students of the ability to communicate with other students outside of their field.
 He argues that a student of biology cannot converse meaningfully with a student of mathematics because they share no common educational experience.